 The Plan & updates will also be posted on the SACL website for information and review by Persons Supported and Caregivers.
 Staff will educate and train Persons Supported on all relevant procedures on a regular basis.

-In non-pandemic times, the Plan will be reviewed on an annual basis or as necessary.
+In non-pandemic times, the Plan will be reviewed on an annual basis or as necessary

-Appendices – See Attached Document
+Appendices – See Attached Documents